10% OFF WITH CODE:

 • Class A: Effective against solid combustibles such as wood, textiles, paper, etc.

-• Class B: Effective against liquid combustibles such as gas, grease, oil, etc.
+• Class B: Effective against liquid combustibles such as gas, grease, oil, paint, etc.

 A number placed before the letter(s) signifies the size of fire the extinguisher can put out effectively.
 For example, a 10BC extinguisher will be able to put out a larger fire than a 5BC extinguisher.

-What determines the number of fire extinguishers required on a pleasure craft?
+Number of fire extinguishers required on a pleasure craft in Canada

 Pleasure craft up to 6 m